Skip to content

 If a monitoring panel is already open for a connection, it will be focused rather than opening a duplicate.

 The Sessions tab shows all active connections to the server.
-Each row includes the user, client, current query, session state, and duration.
-The columns shown depend on the database - for example, PostgreSQL shows wait events and application name, while MySQL shows the command type and thread state.
+Each row includes the user, client app, current query, session state, and duration.
+The columns shown depend on the database.
+PostgreSQL shows wait events and application name, MySQL shows the command type and thread state, SQL Server shows the program name and command.

 Right-click a session row for available actions: